FRIDAY, MARCH 17: Lá Fhéile Pádraig sona duit!

 Surprisingly, the most widely known saint from Ireland was never formally canonized by the Catholic Church.
 Since no formal canonization process existed in the Church’s first millennium, St. Patrick was deemed a saint only by popular acclaim and local approval.

-St. Pat’s Day may be a secular bash in many communities, but it also has deep religious roots that matter to millions.
-The purest forms of religious expression, each year, occur—naturally—in Ireland.
 One of the most popular posts in the decade-long history of ReadTheSpirit is a collection of three versions of the famous prayer known as The Breastplate:

 Versions 1 and 2: Here is St. Patrick’s Breastplate in English prose and in 19th Century lines of a hymn.